 Setting Up a SEP-IRA

-- Select a Financial Institution: To hold SEP IRA assets, select a company such as a bank, brokerage firm, or credit union.
+- Select a Financial Institution: To hold SEP IRA assets, select a company like a bank, brokerage firm, or credit union.
 You can also opt for a digital financial institution.

-- Make Contributions: Contributions can be made by calculating an established percentage of each employee’s compensation.
-Alternatively, deposit funds based on a variable percentage determined by business profits.
+- Make Contributions: Contributions can be made by calculating a fixed percentage of each employee’s compensation.
+Alternatively, contribute based on a variable percentage determined by business earnings.

-- Maintain Records: Keep comprehensive records of all contributions made to employee accounts, including dates and sums.
-Additionally, ensure records are organized and easily accessible for inspection purposes.
+- Maintain Records: Keep detailed records of all contributions made to employee accounts, including time stamps and figures.
+Additionally, ensure records are well-organized and easily accessible for inspection purposes.

 SIMPLE IRA

 "SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
 Employees can fund their own accounts through salary deferrals, and employers can also make contributions.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be deductible from taxes.
+This plan is inexpensive as it's mainly funded by employees, and their contributions can be tax deductible.

 Benefits of a SIMPLE IRA